caverac/agd-doc/tutorial.rst

 3. ``NCHANNELS = 512``

 4. ``RMS = 0.05``

+.. raw:: latex

+    \clearpage

+In Fig. :num:`#simple-gaussian` we display the spectrum with the single Gaussian described above.

-The following code describes an example of how to create spectrum with Gaussian shape and store the channels, amplitude and error arrays in a python pickle file to be read later by GaussPy.
+The following code describes an example of how to create a spectrum with a Gaussian shape and store the channels, amplitude and error arrays in a python pickle file to be read later by GaussPy.

 .. code-block:: python
     # Create simple Gaussian profile with added noise